What can I claim if I am too sick to work?

 Personal Independence Payment (PIP) is a benefit that can help with some of the extra costs if you have a long term ill-health or disability.
 You might be eligible for PIP if you find it hard to do everyday tasks or get around because of a physical or mental condition.

 PIP does not take into account your household income or savings and can be paid to people regardless of whether they are in work, off sick or unemployed.
-You can claim it at the same time as other benefits such as SSP, ESA or Universal Credit and it will not affect these benefits.
+You can claim it at the same time as other benefits such as SSP, NSESA or Universal Credit and it will not affect these benefits.
 To be eligible for PIP you must have found everyday tasks or mobility difficult for 3 months and expect it to continue for another 9 months.

 Other support